CME211/notes/lecture-3.md

 * Homework 1 is out today.
 It will require material covered in this weeks class.
 You will not need version control (`git`) for this assignment.
 We will start using `git` in homework 2 or 3, so start getting comfortable with it.
-This assignment will be submited via a script on `corn.stanford.edu`.
+This assignment will be submitted via a script on `corn.stanford.edu`.
   See the homework PDF for details.
 Please alert us on Piazza if there are any issues.